White Film On Goldfish -5 Causes and Effective Treatment

 3. Other Symptoms

 There are some other distinct symptoms you may discover like discoloration, especially of the eyes and fins of the goldfish.
+Sometimes white, thread-like growth on the mouth, gills, or fins is also seen.
 Nonetheless, losing weight is also a symptom of this problem.

 Why There Is White Film On My Goldfish